-These observations are brought together in a descriptive flow model given in figure 7a.
-The arrows indicate the rotor passage vortex, the radial migration within the wake and the tangential redistribution of the leakage mass flow (red) due to the rotor trailing edge pressure field.
-The grey shaded area corresponds to the higher leakage mass flow and the blue ellipse marks the area of the radial movement of the leakage fluid out of the cavity into the wake.
+These observations are brought together in a descriptive flow model given in Fig. 7(a).
+The arrows indicate the rotor passage vortex, the radial migration within the wake, and the tangential redistribution of the leakage mass flow (red) due to the rotor trailing edge pressure field.
+The gray shaded area corresponds to the higher leakage mass flow and the blue ellipse marks the area of the radial movement of the leakage fluid out of the cavity into the wake.